About the Quietus Vet – Caring Pet Euthanasia Service

-(MRCVS – Member of the Royal College of Veterinary Surgeons)
+The Quietus Vet is Dr Paul Stevens MRCVS – Member of the Royal College of Veterinary Surgeons.

-Why would a vet want to solely perform pet euthanasia?
+Why would a vet want to do this?

 Many of you may have realised, veterinary medicine and surgery has progressed leaps and bounds over the last 10 years or so.
 The “sky is the limit” when it comes to treatment possibilities.
 This is how it should be.

-While advanced medicine is how we improve the lives of our pets, there is always the risk of over-treating.
-We may risk going on for too long.
+While advanced medicine is how we improve the lives of our pets, there is always the risk of forgetting about the humanity of sharing a life with a pet.

-I want to focus on my patients’ quality of life.
+I am taking a different view and want to focus on my patients’ personal needs and their quality of life.
 And I help in my small way by making the end as perfect as possible too.